vectara/vectara-docs/www/docs/search-apis/search.md

 ```
 message Response {
   string text = 5;
+  // The score used for ranking results.
+The higher the score, the better the match.
   float score = 10;
   repeated Attribute metadata = 20;
-  uint32 document_index = 25;     // Pointer to the document in the ResponseSet.
+  // Use this ID to find the document in the ResponseSet.
+  uint32 document_index = 25;
   CorpusKey corpus_key = 30;
 }
 ```